scubamount/scubamount.github.io/README.md

 (2)- Run PowerShell 7 as admin to make edits to your `$profile` or any other local changes.

- If you run PowerShell 7 as your `Superuser` with network credentials, you can now invoke commands across the domain.
+ If you run PowerShell 7 as your `Superuser` with network credentials, you can now invoke commands across the network.

 (3)- You can add my certificate file by double clicking on it.
 This is located in the `\pwsh7` folder